 - Does this Windows user have appropriate rights in the SQL Server? (they must be set to dbOwner)

 If you find the issue and want to try again, just log back in to Chintaro.
-If the issue persists, please contact our team on firstname.lastname@example.org.
+If the issue persists, please contact our team at firstname.lastname@example.org.

 To run Chintaro, macros need to be enabled in Access.
 These are set in the Access Trust Center.
 Before running Chintaro, the Microsoft Access Trust Center Settings on each PC have to be adjusted in order to allow Chintaro to run properly.